Slide 1

 I am a Ph.D. candidate in Computer Graphics Group at The University of Hong Kong, supervised by Prof. Wenping Wang and Prof. Taku Komura.
 I received my B. Eng. degree with honors at Shandong University, advised by Prof. Shiqing Xin.

-I am currently a visiting scholar in the Department of Computer and Information Science at the University of Pennsylvania working with Prof. Lingjie Liu at Graphics Lab and GRASP Lab.
+I am currently a visiting Ph.D. in the Department of Computer and Information Science at the University of Pennsylvania working with Prof. Lingjie Liu at Graphics Lab and GRASP Lab.

 Research Interests (Visualization): Character Animation, Geometric Modeling and Processing, Simulation, Computer Graphics, Human Behavior Analysis (Capture, Modeling and Simulation).